Supply Chain Risk

 Contract Clause Library

-AI-specific contract clauses covering model transparency, data usage restrictions, performance monitoring rights, breach notification, Maori data protections, and exit provisions.
-Ready for your legal team to incorporate into vendor agreements.
+AI-specific contract clauses covering model transparency, data usage restrictions, performance monitoring rights, breach notification, Māori data protections, and exit provisions.
+Ready for your legal team to incorporate into vendor agreements, supporting your organisation's growth while maintaining compliance.

 Our Approach to NZ Third-Party AI Risk